shunnkou/perry-bot/docs/readme.rst

 * Water reminder
 * Visualize your tracked data
+* `You feel like sh*t's`_ interactive self-care

+  * Save and load your progress
 * Local data storage with a SQLite database
-* `You feel like sh*t's`_ interactive self-care

 .. _You feel like sh*t's: https://youfeellikeshit.com/